 In addition to the two miles of sandy beach, Hammonasset also offers several camping sites, bicycle rentals, and Meigs Point Nature Center, the interactive educational facility that runs programs like nature walks, touch-tank programs, and craft workshops, with many opportunities to learn about the natural history and wildlife of coastal Connecticut.

-Even when the water is too cold to splash around in, Hammonasset Beach State Park still offers plenty to see and do; make a point of staying until the sun sets out over the Sound.
+Even when the water is too cold to splash around in, Hammonasset Beach State Park in Madison still offers plenty to see and do; make a point of staying until the sun sets out over the Sound.
 You won’t regret it!

 Dinosaur State Park, Rocky Hill